-In 2017, Union Public Commission (UPSC) proposed a new scheme for Indian Engineering Service (IES/ESE) Examination.
-Based on this GATExplore provide you IES/ESE 2020-21 Syllabus for Electronics & Telecommunication Engineering & Paper Pattern.
+In 2017, the Union Public Commission (UPSC) proposed a new scheme for the Indian Engineering Service (IES/ESE) Examination.
+Based on this GATExplore provides you the IES/ESE 2024 Syllabus for Electronics & Telecommunication Engineering & Paper Pattern.

 |Stage-III||Personality Test (Interview)||200|

 |Paper-I||General Studies and Engineering Aptitude Paper||2 Hours||200|